2025 British & Irish Lions tour to Australia

 The 2025 British & Irish Lions tour to Australia, known for sponsorship reasons as the Qatar Airways Lions Men's Series, was an international rugby union tour which took place in Australia between June and August 2025.

-The British & Irish Lions, a team selected from players eligible to represent England, Ireland, Scotland and Wales, played a three-match test series against Australia, as well as matches against Australia's four Super Rugby franchises, one against an invitational team made up of players from Australia and New Zealand, and a match against a team made up of players with First Nations and Pasifika origin.
+The British & Irish Lions, a team selected from players eligible to represent England, Ireland, Scotland and Wales, played a three-match Test series against Australia, as well as matches against Australia's four Super Rugby franchise teams, one against an invitational team made up of players from Australia and New Zealand, and a match against a team made up of players with First Nations and Pasifika origin.
 Ireland coach Andy Farrell was appointed as the Lions' head coach for the tour in January 2024.

-After losing to Argentina in a pre-tour match, the Lions won all their matches in Australia, except the third test.
-They won the test series 2–1.
+After losing to Argentina in a pre-tour match, the Lions won all their matches in Australia, except the third Test.
+They won the Test series 2–1.
+Following the tour, The Independent reported that it was the most profitable tour in history by a significant margin.

 Schedule

 Western Force vs British & Irish Lions at Perth Stadium, 28 June 2025.

 First Nations & Pasifika XV vs British & Irish Lions at Marvel Stadium, 22 July 2025.

 Wallabies vs British & Irish Lions at the MCG, 26 July 2025.

 The fixtures for the tour were announced on 19 July 2023.
 The tour culminated with a three-match test series between the Lions and the Australia, and also featured matches against Australia's four Super Rugby franchises, the Western Force, Queensland Reds, New South Wales Waratahs and ACT Brumbies.
 They were scheduled to face the Melbourne Rebels in the week between the first and second tests, but the Rebels were disbanded at the end of the 2024 Super Rugby Pacific season after going into administration earlier in the year.
 A match against a team of players with indigenous Australian and Pacific Island heritage was proposed in its place in November 2024 and confirmed in March 2025.
 The week before the first test, the Lions played a match in Adelaide against an invitational team of players from Australia and New Zealand.
 A warm-up match against Argentina was played at the Aviva Stadium in Dublin on 20 June 2025.
 It was the Lions' first ever match in Ireland.